 - Use a spray nozzle with a 40 degree wide spray pattern.

 - Be sure the spray nozzle includes a nozzle protector (tip guard).

 - Use a maximum pressure of 1500 to 2000 psi.

 - If the system is heated, limit the water temperature to 180°F (82°C) or less.

 - Hold nozzle at least 12 inches (300 mm) away from and perpendicular (90 degrees +/- 10) to the graphic.

 - Do not direct the water stream at a sharp angle to the edge of the graphic

-For more detailed information about cleaning and maintaining your vehicle graphics click here.
+Download a printable sheet of tips about cleaning and maintaining your vehicle graphics.
+Click here.